Blog > Articles

 Zepbound is the brand name for tirzepatide that is FDA-approved for weight loss in individuals with a BMI of 30+ or a BMI of 27+ with a weight related condition (such as high blood pressure, high cholesterol, sleep apnea, etc.) in combination with reducing calorie intake and increasing physical activity.
 As a dual GLP-1/GIP agonist, Zepbound acts on the brain to decrease appetite and cravings by binding to GLP-1 receptors, and the GIP activity is thought to promote additional weight loss in part due to its effects on lipid and glucose metabolism.
 In the SURMOUNT-1 trial, Zepbound led to an average of 22.5% total body weight loss in people taking the medication at the highest dose (15 mg) for one year, and 16% total body weight loss for those on a lower maintenance dose of 5 mg.

-Zepbound vs Mounjaro: Comparing Medications
+Zepbound vs Mounjaro: Comparing medications

 While Mounjaro and Zepbound contain the same active ingredient, there are a few key differences that should be considered when deciding if the medication may be right for you.